BattleOfPlassey/blogasaurus/blog/essential-tools-i-use-on-mac.md

    ![](/img/screenshot-2022-08-03-at-11-19-25-am.png)
 ### 2. Homebrew
-[Homebrew](https://brew.sh/) installs [the stuff you need](https://formulae.brew.sh/formula/ "List of Homebrew packages") that Apple (or your Linux system) didn’t provide.
-It is **The Missing Package Manager for macOS.** After installing Homebrew you can simply install software with single command line so “To install, drag this icon…” no more.
+[Homebrew](https://brew.sh/) is **The Missing Package Manager for macOS** as it helps install [the stuff you need](https://formulae.brew.sh/formula/ "List of Homebrew packages") that Apple didn’t provide.
+After installing Homebrew you can simply install a number of softwares in one go with a single command like below.

 ```bash
 brew install --cask firefox chrome postman dbeaver
 ```

-   With Above command we can install any [software](https://formulae.brew.sh/) in one go.
+So No more “To install, drag this icon…”.